polterguy/phosphorusfive/plugins/extras/p5.data/README.md

 ```

 Notice how I need to put my entire expression into a string literal.
 This is because my expression contains a colon (:), which is a special
-character in Hyperlisp, declaring where the name/type ends, and the value starts.
+character in Hyperlambda, declaring where the name/type ends, and the value starts.

 With *[select-data]*, you can also count items in your database.
 Consider this code for instance.